Decorated cave of Pont d'Arc

 The Decorated cave of Pont d'Arc is an underground cave covered with the oldest known pictorial drawings in the world.

-The cave was closed off by a rock fall approximately 23,000 years BP and remained sealed until its rediscovery on December 18, 1994 by a group of speleologists.
-Jean-Marie Chauvet was one of them, and the grotto was subsequently named "Chauvet Cave" after him.
+The cave was closed off by a rockfall of approximately 23,000 years BP and remained sealed until its rediscovery on December 18, 1994, by a group of speleologists.
 The site has been closed to the public since then.